 The Genus of Orchids found in the Amazon Rainforest in Ecuador:

 - Gongora is a genus of showy epiphytic Orchids family (Orchidaceae).
 It comprehends 65 species known from Central America, Trinidad, and tropical South America, with most species found in Colombia and Ecuador.
-The habitat of the Gongora species, and especially the fact that the pendent inflorescences originate from the base of the pseudobulbs, indicates that they all are true epiphytes.
-The Gongora genus has complex pollination system.
+The habitat of the Gongora species and especially the fact that the pendent inflorescences originate from the base of the pseudobulbs indicates that they all are true epiphytes.
+The Gongora genus has a complex pollination system.
 They are pollinated by male solitary bees of the Euglossinae family.

 - Epidendrum is a large neotropical genus of the Orchid family (Orchidaceae).
 With more than 1,500 species, some authors describe it as a mega-genus.
 Their habitat can be epiphytic, terrestrial, or even lithophytic (growing on bare rock).

 - Sobralia is a genus of Orchid family (Orchidaceae) native to Mexico, Central, and South America.
 The plants are more commonly terrestrial but are also found growing epiphytically, in wet forests from sea level to about 8,800 ft.